Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ##### **Imagery**
 My intent was always to try and rely heavily on imagery to convey the beauty of Kefalonia as a means of enticing the user to want to discover more.
 I wanted to showcase the stunning beaches, quaint towns and diverse activities all with the backdrop of the island and it's gorgeous weather.
 I have used a mixture of my own images, and copyright free images sourced from WikiMedia Commons, Flickr and Pixabay.
-A full list of images can be found in the <a name="media"></a> section
+A full list of images can be found in the [Credits](#credits) section.

-Here is a user comment from Slack Community validating the
+Here is a user comment from Slack Community validating the use of imagery to entice people into the site.
 ![User Comment](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/jmuser-comment.png "User Comment")
 ______